hortonworks/cloudbreak/docs/index.md

 Apache Oozie - 4.1.0
 Apache Zookeeper - 3.4.5
 Apache Knox - 0.5.0
-Docker - 1.3
+Docker - 1.6.2
+Swarm - 0.2
-Consul - 0.4.1
+Consul - 0.5

 ###Future releases

 ####Hadoop distributions

-There is an effort by the community and SequenceIQ to bring [Apache Bigtop](http://bigtop.apache.org/) - the Apache Hadoop distribution - under the umbrella of Ambari.
+There is an effort by the community to bring [Apache Bigtop](http://bigtop.apache.org/) - the Apache Hadoop distribution - under the umbrella of Ambari.
 Once this effort is finished, Cloudbreak will support Apache Bigtop as a Hadoop distribution as well.

 Apache Ambari allows you to create your own [custom Hadoop stack](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=38571133) - and you can use Cloudbreak to provision a cluster based on that.